Visual-AI/SCD/README.md

 - **Partially Supervised Setting**

-You can modify the configurations based on your need.
+You can just modify the configurations based on what you needs in the script.

 ```bash
 sh script/evaluate_unsupervised.sh